LukieNumbrSlevin/myplayground/README.md

 ## 📜 Documentation

 * Technical Documentation
-* API explorer
+* OpenAPI specification
 * Test cards

+### Usage

+There are multiple ways you can use the OpenAPI definition to explore the NPGW APIs:

+* By using the classic Swagger toolset, upload these definitions to the Swagger Editor or SwaggerHub.
+* By using Postman to import the API definition and create your personal collection of requests.

 ## 👩‍💻 Support

-If you have a feature request, or spotted a bug or a technical problem, contact our Team.
+If you have a feature request, spotted a bug or a technical problem, contact our Team.